Last Updated on February 8, 2023 by Dave Schoenbeck

-As your business grows, you’ll need to hire more employees, right?
+You’ll need to hire more employees as your business grows.
+Right?
 Maybe not.
 Before you advertise for a new position, you might want to consider business outsourcing.

-Outsourcing is the process of contracting out specific tasks to other (preferably American) companies.
-For example, contracting with a social media company if you need some posts scheduled, or a marketing firm if your branding needs a revamp.
-Outsourcing allows you to receive highly specialized assistance with specific tasks that are best left to the experts.
+Outsourcing is contracting out specific tasks to other (preferably American) companies.
+For example, contracting with a social media company if you need some posts scheduled or a marketing firm if your branding needs a revamp.
+Outsourcing allows you to receive highly specialized assistance with tasks that are best left to the experts.

-Business owners tend to hire new employees as their first option when growing their company, but the world of outsourcing has changed significantly in recent years, and there are some genuine outsourcing advantages to consider when deciding if it’s right for your business.
+Business owners tend to hire new employees as their first option when growing their company.
+Still, the outsourcing world has changed significantly in recent years, and there are some genuine advantages to consider when deciding if it’s right for your business.

 What You Can Outsource

 It might not be immediately apparent what positions are better suited to outsourcing versus hiring a new person.
 Think of it this way: would the required tasks be diverse and time-consuming enough to warrant a full-time employee?
-If all you need is for someone to copy and paste things all day long, it might not be worthwhile to create a position—for you or a potential hire.
+On the other hand, if you only need someone to copy and paste things all day long, creating a position for you or a potential hire might not be worthwhile.

-One of the outsourcing advantages is that it doesn’t rule out hiring a new employee down the line.
-You can always start off by outsourcing a task and then use that as an opportunity to learn about what you might eventually need in a full-time employee.
+One of the outsourcing advantages is that it doesn’t rule out hiring a new employee in the future.
+You can always start by outsourcing a task and then use that as an opportunity to learn about what you might eventually need in a full-time employee.

 4 Outsourcing Advantages